ManoolK/javascript-learncode/README.md

 		- Makes const variables actually work.

 ### *this* keyword
-	Special variable tha is created for every execution context (every function).
+	Special variable that is created for every execution context (every function).
-	Takes the value of (points to) the "owner" of the function in which the this keyword is used. this does NOT point to the function itself, and also NOT the its vaiable environment!
+	Takes the value of (points to) the "owner" of the function in which the *this* keyword is used.
+	*this* does NOT point to the function itself, and also NOT the its vaiable environment!
 	- global scope: window
 	- regular function: undefined (in strict mode)
 	- arrow function: window (